Moshe Feldenkrais refers to the humility of learning, when he is endorsing the textbook on Functional Integration

 "Yochanan was a teacher of physics in one of the best schools of Israel.
 He was at that twenty-eight years running.
 Later he joined the Feldenkrais School.
 He worked thirteen and a half years within close quarters in the same room in which I worked.

-It is known that Moshe Feldenkrais did not conduct any training after the publication of the book.
-We can speculate how he might would have used it, but on the other hand - and with certainty - the book is a cornerstone of classical Feldenkrais.
+It is known that Moshe Feldenkrais did not conduct any trainings after the publication of the book.
+We can speculate about how he might have used it; however, what can be stated with certainty is that the book constitutes a cornerstone of Classical Feldenkrais.

-There is no reason to think that MF's praise and endorsement of the book is an indirect call indicative neglect and nor that it should marginalize the book and it's content for the future.
+There is no reason to assume that Moshe Feldenkrais’ praise and endorsement of the book was an indirect gesture of neglect, nor that it was intended to marginalize the book or its content in the future.

-I have made many inquiries over many years among influential trainers and others, asking how it is that the call by Moshe Feldenkrais has never been integrated into the curricula decided upon by the TABs.
+Over many years, I have made repeated inquiries among influential trainers and others, asking how it came to be that Moshe Feldenkrais’ call was never integrated into the curricula established by the TABs.

-I have never received any motivating explanations or substantiated arguments, only silence.
+I have never received any substantiated explanations or reasoned arguments—only silence.

-One of the motivations for writing the book in the first place was to create a common language to train skilled independent practitioners more effectively and to facilitate meaningful research and description of the elusive Functional Integration, FI, non-verbal instruction.
+One of the motivations for writing the book in the first place was to establish a common language in order to train skilled, independent practitioners more effectively, and to enable meaningful research and description of Functional Integration (FI).

 Thomas Hanna (1928-1990) met Yochanan Rywerant in Berkley.